The Community Health Workers for Advancing Public Health within Immigrant/Refugee and Native American Communities Program

 Recruitment

 As part of CWHAP, we will recruit up to 200 community health workers and train them through certified training programs offered by UC San Diego to address gaps in health care access and health education in underserved local communities.
-The summer 2023 training cohort is full.
-Enrollment for the January 2024 cohort is now open.
+Enrollment for the Summer 2024 cohort is now open and will run until June.

 The aim is to address health inequity within local refugee, immigrant and American Indian communities.
 The community health workers and health support workers training will involve one basic module in community health training and three advanced modules in 1) health support, 2) soft skills development, and 3) leadership and self-care.
 Following training, the CWHAP program will support internship and apprenticeship placements to support job placement for those who are qualified.
 Select trainees will also receive higher level training to themselves become trainers of other CHWs in their respective communities.

 All the expenses for this training will be covered by the program, including applicable tuition and other costs such as travel, child care, and other expenses incurred to attend training.
-For more details or if you are interested in participating, Debbie Loomis, project manager at D1Loomis@health.ucsd.edu, or fill out the online enrollment application.
+For more details or if you are interested in participating, J.W.
+Wiebe-Anderson, program manager at jwiebeanderson@ucsd.edu, or fill out the online enrollment application.

 Meet the Team